AlphaBu/XRT/src/runtime_src/doc/toc/tools.rst

 Get info from xclbin file
 .........................

-Various information can be obtained through the **--info** option, including information on the date, hardware platform, clocks, memory configuration, kernel, and how the xclbin was generated.
+Various information can be obtained through the --info option, including information on the creation date, hardware platform, clocks, memory configuration, kernel, tool generation options, and etc.

 * Note: Optionally an output file can be specified.
 If none is specified, then the output will go to the console.

-**xclbinutil -i binary_container_1.xclbin --info=<FILE_NAME>**
+`xclbinutil -i binary_container_1.xclbin --info=<FILE_NAME>`

 Xclbin metadata controlling
 ...........................

 For example:
-  1) Reporting xclbin information  : **xclbinutil --info --input binary_container_1.xclbin**
-  2) Extracting the bitstream image: **xclbinutil --dump-section BITSTREAM:RAW:bitstream.bit --input binary_container_1.xclbin**
+  1) Extracting the bitstream image: **xclbinutil --dump-section BITSTREAM:RAW:bitstream.bit --input binary_container_1.xclbin**
-  3) Extracting the build metadata : **xclbinutil --dump-section BUILD_METADATA:HTML:buildMetadata.json --input binary_container_1.xclbin**
+  2) Extracting the build metadata : **xclbinutil --dump-section BUILD_METADATA:HTML:buildMetadata.json --input binary_container_1.xclbin**
-  4) Removing a section            : **xclbinutil --remove-section BITSTREAM --input binary_container_1.xclbin --output binary_container_modified.xclbin**
+  3) Removing a section            : **xclbinutil --remove-section BITSTREAM --input binary_container_1.xclbin --output binary_container_modified.xclbin**

 Digital signature of xclbin to secure download